SkiFire13/master-thesis/chapters/4-implementation.typ

   $
 ]

-For simplicity we didn't implement the full grammar specification, but only the useful parts for testing.
+For simplicity we avoided implementing the full grammar specification, but only the useful parts for testing.

 TODO: example of parity game converted to system of fixpoint equations?

-We then used the parity game instances included in the Oink @oink collection of parity game solvers to test our implementation.
+We then used some of the parity game instances included in the Oink @oink collection of parity game solvers to test our implementation with positive results.

 == Testing with $mu$-calculus

 As mentioned in @mucalculus-application and @mucalculus-translation, $mu$-calculus formulas can be translated to systems of fixpoint equations and then to logic formulas.
 We implemented this in the _mucalc_ crate, which does this after parsing a labeled transition system and a $mu$-calculus formula from two given files.

-The labelled transition system is expected to be in the AUT (Aldebaran) format, according to the following EBNF grammar, based on @aut_spec:
+The labelled transition system is expected to be in the AUT (Aldebaran) format, according to the following grammar, which based on the one given in @aut_spec:

 #[
   #show "<": sym.angle.l